 ltem Uncertainty Potential Effect Property, Plant and Equipment - Valuation The Board's assets are valued on a rolling programme over a maximum of 5 years.
 The valuation assumptions are ascertained by the professional valuers used by West Dunbartonshire Council as lead authority.
-The Board's properties were revalued in 21/22 and are considered to be appropriate.
-If the actual results differ from the assumptions, the value of the assets could be affected.
-The current value of the assets subject to revaluation over the rolling programme is £0.643m No revaluations were carried out during 23/24.
-The impact for each 1% change in these valuations would be £0.006m within the Balance Sheet, resulting in an increase or decrease to the Revaluation Reserve, or an impairment charge, but with no effect on the general reserves.
-Any change would also impact on the annual depreciation charge.
+The Board commissioned a survey to check for the presence of Reinforced Autoclaved Aerated Concrete (RAAC) in its office building at 235 Dumbarton Road, Clydebank G81 4XJ.
+A report was received by the Assessor on Monday 3 March 2025, advising of the presence of RAAC planks in the building.
+A revaluation of the building was undertaken in April 2025.
+The reduction in value has been reflected in the Financial Statements.
+The Board's other property was revalued in 21/22 and are considered to be appropriate.
 Property, Plant and Equipment - Depreciation / Useful Lives Assets are depreciated over useful lives that are dependent on assumptions about the level of repairs and maintenance that will be incurred in relation to those assets.
 The useful lives assigned to assets is deemed to remain valid.
-If the useful lives of assets were too high, it is estimated that the annual depreciation charge for buildings would increase by £0.004m for every year that useful lives had to be reduced, resulting in a further charge to that value through the comprehensive income and expenditure statement and the value of the assets held in the Board's Balance Sheet would also be reduced by the same value.
+If the useful lives of assets were too high, it is estimated that the annual depreciation charge for buildings would increase by £0.011m for every year that useful lives had to be reduced, resulting in a further charge to that value through the comprehensive income and expenditure statement and the value of the assets held in the Board's Balance Sheet would also be reduced by the same value.
 Any change would not affect the reserves position of the Board.